robert-rjm/Drinking-BlackJack/README.md

 # BlackJack Game 🃏
 _an AdHoc creation_

 Welcome to _**Drinking BlackJack**_, a fun twist on classic BlackJack.
 It includes custom drinking game rules designed to add extra motivation and excitement to the traditional game of BlackJack.
-It will also includes a comprehensive BlackJack game implemented in Python, enabling playing without the need for a physical deck of card(s).
+It also includes a comprehensive BlackJack game implemented in Python, enabling playing without the need for a physical deck of cards.

 ## ✨ Features